 4. Executing the Test Case

 Now that all the automated Test Steps are added, let us see how they are executed.

 - Dry Run is the quickest method to execute individual Test Cases in Testsigma.

-- Quick Run and Parallel Executions can be used to execute multiple Test Cases and Test Suites(a group of Test Cases).
-Parallel Executions can be done on your local devices (Hybrid Execution), on Testsigma’s very own cloud infrastructure called Testsigma Lab and also on third-party platforms like BrowserStack and Sauce Labs.
+- Quick and Regular Executions can be done on your local devices (Hybrid Execution), on Testsigma's very own cloud infrastructure called Testsigma Labs and also on third-party platforms like BrowserStack and Sauce Labs.

 Let’s perform a Dry Run of the automated test case.

 - Simply click on 'Run' at the top right corner of the Test Case details page.

 - In the next page that opens up, enter the details of the execution like the Name of the Execution, The Operating System, its version and the browser and its version being used for the test execution.